code-423n4/2023-05-xeth/README.md

 xETH is the ERC20 token of this project, which will be paired against stETH to open up a curve pool.

-xETH has Access Control, so anyone with MINTER_ROLE can mint xETH.
+It has Access Control, so anyone with MINTER_ROLE can mint xETH.
 In this specific case, MINTER_ROLE is assigned to AMO contract.
 For minting / burning xETH from the Curve Pool.

 This contract has pausable transfers as well.
 In case of any emergency.